web2py/py4web/docs/chapter-03.rst

      -Y, --yes          No prompt, assume yes to questions  [default: False] -h, -help, --help  Show this message and exit.

-Py4web’s shell is just the regular python shell with apps added to the search path.
-Notice that the shell is for all the apps, not a single one.
-You can then import the needed modules from the apps you need to access.
+``py4web shell`` is the regular Python interactive shell with the apps folder added to ``sys.path``.
+The shell sees every installed app, not just one, so you can import from any of them.

-For example, inside a shell you can
+For example, inside the shell you can run:

 .. code:: python